Firepower (1979 film): Plot

 After disposing of the vehicles and the helicopter of Dr. Felix, Jerry enters the house with a bulldozer.
 He takes Felix prisoner and leaves with him and Adele, pursued by Stegner's bodyguards.
 As they prepare to leave the island by seaplane, Adele turns a gun on Jerry.
 Felix takes his weapon, but when he fires at Jerry, Adele turns away.
 Jerry finally takes off with Dr. Felix to be brought to justice.

-A little later, Adele is introduced to Harold Everett (Victor Mature), another billionaire who she sets her eyes on, as her next conquest.
+A little later, Adele is introduced to Harold Everett, another billionaire who she sets her eyes on, as her next conquest.